LeonChaoHi/generic/README.md

 # generic

- solution for TSP using generic algorithm.
+ solution of TSP using generic algorithm.